software-tools-books/js4ds/_en/capstone.md

 We will focus for now on `surveys.csv`, which has over 35,500 records.
 That's a lot to process,
-so our first step is to create a 1000-record slice for testing.
+so our first step is to create a 10-record slice for testing.
-It would be easy to take the first 1000, or the last, but the odds are good that neither would be representative of the data as a whole.
+It would be easy to take the first ten, or the last, but the odds are good that neither would be representative of the data as a whole.
 Instead,